JoonyLi/tower-authentication-example/README.md

 - login with any of passport's strategies
 - send email once to users if they login with email
 - show counter on icons for each provider to show how many have logged in.

-If anyone knows how to make it so you can authenticate with the oauth/openid services **without redirecting** (such as through a popup or iframe while staying on the login page), I would LOVE to know.
-I'm not sure if that's possible.